Jx00001/PyVideoAscii/README.md

 # PyVideoAscii
-generates ASCII animation from a video
+a python script to make Ascii terminal based animation from a video file.

+Usage : > python3 PyVideoAscii.py [Video_source] [Sharpness(%)]

+Notice : the code still not that quality so its open for any modification or improvements.